ColinIndieDev/CPLibrary/README.md

 ## Functionality
 CPL currently only supports 2D, but 3D is planned for the future. \
 Since CPL is written in C++ and open source, you may look up the code \
-and modify it potentially for personal purpose
+and modify it potentially for personal use.
+Besides of making games \ for Desktop (Windows), the framework + the code can be converted \
+to Web with Emscripten.

 2D:
-- drawing primitives like rectangles, circles, triangles and more!
-- drawing 2D textures from every image format (.png, .jpg, ...) with stb
-- drawing texts with custom fonts with freetype
+- Primitives (Lines, Rectangles, Circles etc.)
+- Textures
+- Text + Fonts
+- Camera
-- 2D camera
+- Tilemaps
-- creating and drawing tilemaps
-- 2D lighting
+- Lighting
-- post processing
+- Post Processing

 Others:
-- random number generator or probabilities by percent
+- Random number generator or by percent
-- key and mouse inputs
+- Key and Mouse Inputs
-- audio for playing sounds & music
+- Sounds & Music
-- timer & cooldowns
+- Timer

 ## Documentation

+### Used libraries
+- GLAD
+> Provides OpenGL functions

+- GLFW
+> Window and Input

+- STB Image
+> Textures

+- Freetype
+> Text & Fonts

+- Miniaudio
+> Sounds and Music

 ### General stuff
 `PRIORITIZE_CPU_BY_VENDOR`